Plazmaz/Twitter-Bots-List/README.md

 **TODO**
  - [ ] Clean up baiting source code to allow others to set up honeypots
- - [ ] Display keywords that may have triggered the bot
+ - [ ] Record and display keywords that may have triggered the bot

 ## List
 The full list can be found [here](/list.txt)